SupaxInc/learning-dev_blockchain/Blockchain 101.md

 npx webpack-dev-server --https
 ```

-`npx` is used to execute an npm package, in this case webpcak-dev-server.
+`npx` is used to execute an npm package, in this case webpack-dev-server.

 `--https` option will generate a certificate automatically helping make testing easy.

 **Step 10)** You may now visit your website that is in development by opening https://localhost:8080 in your browser.
 Press advanced options and proceed to localhost.

+**For now close the command prompts and we will re-open them again later.**